mkess-ivy/mkess-ivy.github.io/_selected-projects/braneu.md

 project-img: /img/projects/braneu.png
 type: other
 priority: 2
 description: "<p>Branëu is a luxury lifestyle brand based in Los Angeles, California.
-The concept for this brand lies in sourcing high quality fabrics, minimal design with a luxury feel for men and women.</p>
+They offer high quality fabrics and minimal design with a luxury feel for men and women.</p>
-<p>Designed website on Squarespace Platform sharing the brand identity, culture and products for sale.
-We also design a monthly newsletter and manage all website maintenance.</p>"
+<p>Designed website on Squarespace Platform sharing the brand identity, culture and products for sale.</p>"

 skills:
 - item: "UX/UI Design"